Introduction

 What is a DNO supply?

-A DNO supply means electricity delivered to your property via your regional Distribution Network Operator.
+A DNO supply means electricity delivered to your property by your local Distribution Network Operator.
+Your DNO owns and maintains the cables and substations that carry power from the National Grid to your home or business.

 Who is my DNO by postcode?

-Enter your postcode into the ENA lookup tool or call 105.
+Enter your postcode into the Energy Networks Association lookup tool or call 105 to find your local DNO.
+Both methods work anywhere in the UK.

 What is the difference between a DNO and a supplier?

-Your supplier (Octopus, EDF, British Gas, etc.) sells and bills you for energy.
-Your DNO owns the cables and delivers that electricity to your home.
+Your supplier (for example Octopus, EDF, or British Gas) sells you energy and sends the bills.
+Your DNO owns the network that physically delivers the electricity to your property.

-What is MPAN and how does it link to DNO codes?
+What is an MPAN and how does it link to DNO codes?

-An MPAN (Meter Point Administration Number) is a unique number for your electricity supply.
-The first two digits of the Distributor ID section identify which DNO is responsible.
+An MPAN (Meter Point Administration Number) is a unique number that identifies your electricity supply.
+The first two digits of the Distributor ID section reveal which DNO covers your region.

 How many DNO region codes are there?

-There are 14 DNO region codes (A–P) in the UK.
+There are 14 DNO region codes in the UK, labelled A to P. Each one represents a licensed electricity network area.

 How do I know if I’m with an IDNO or a DNO?

-Most homes are connected through a DNO, but if you live in a new-build development, you may be with an IDNO.
+Most homes are connected through a DNO, but some new-build developments use an IDNO.

-• Check your electricity bill → your MPAN may show an IDNO distributor ID.
+Check your electricity bill — the MPAN may show an IDNO distributor ID.

-• Call 105 → the system routes you to the correct operator automatically.
+Call 105 — the system connects you to the right operator automatically.

 Who do I call in a power cut?